Properties and comparison of some Kriging sub-model aggregation methods: The prediction

+\nicolas{Proposition~\ref{prop:condCovYagg} can be used to draw similarities between \NK{} and low-rank Kriging \citep[see][and references therein]{stein14limitations}.
+In both cases, the predictions can be seen as a tractable approximation of an initial model, but they also correspond to an exact posterior for their stated covariance models (which is not stationary, in general, see Figure~\ref{fig:kaggk}).
+The main difference between the two methods is that contrarily to low-rank Kriging, \NK{} remains a non-parametric approach.
+This however comes with an additional computational cost which comes from matrix inverse that need to be computed at prediction time.}

-Finally, it should be noted that computing $c_\agg$ or generating conditional samples of $Y_\agg$ requires to inverse the $n \times n$ matrix $k_{\agg}(X,X)$ which is computationally costly for large $n$.
-Hence, we see the benefit of the process $Y_{\agg}$ more for theoretical analysis and interpretation than for computational gain.
-Notably, knowing that the predictor $M_{\agg}$ is a conditional expectation for the process $Y_{\agg}$ could be used to analyze its error for predicting $Y(x)$, by studying the differences between the distributions of $Y$ and $Y_{\agg}$, in the same vein as in \cite{stein2012interpolation} or \cite{putter2001effect}.
+\nicolas{Knowing that the predictor $M_{\agg}$ is a conditional expectation for the process $Y_{\agg}$ can be used} to analyze its error for predicting $Y(x)$, by studying the differences between the distributions of $Y$ and $Y_{\agg}$, in the same vein as in \citet{stein2012interpolation} or \citet{putter2001effect}. \nicolas{The next section provides more details on the prediction errors made by choosing $\Y_\agg$ in place of $Y$ as a prior}.